-2 Slide the SIM card into the lower slot for the SIM card as shown in the figure.
+2 Slide the SIM card into the SIM card slot below the battery, as shown in the figure.
 Make sure the gold contact area on the card is facing downward.

 NOTE: Only microSIM card types work with this device.

 3 Insert the battery.